Pipedream with Dylan Pierce

 01:03:43 - Dylan Pierce

-Yeah, definitely head over to pipedream.com we have a really awesome community.
-And of course, there's an AI bot in there.
-It helps you generate code as well.
-And we're also happy to answer questions there.
-You can find me on X or Twitter, whatever you call it at Control Alt.
-Dylan and I post frequently to our blog and yeah, thanks for having me on, guys.
-It was really fun and I'm sorry that Twitter decided to block us.
-That would be really cool, but I'm glad that Reddit's still pretty open.
+Yeah, definitely head over to pipedream.com.
+We have a really awesome community, and of course, there's an AI bot in there.
+It helps you generate code as well, and we're also happy to answer questions there.
+You can find me on X or Twitter, whatever you call it, at Control Alt Dylan.
+I post frequently to our blog, and yeah, thanks for having me on, guys.
+It was really fun, and I'm sorry that Twitter decided to block us.
+That would have been really cool, but I'm glad that Reddit's still pretty open.
 That's pretty neat.

 01:04:17 - Scott Steinlage

 Yeah, no, that was cool.
 Awesome.
 Well, thank you so much, Dylan.
 Greatly appreciate your time today.
-Really glad that you came on with us and accepted the the invite.
-So, yeah, remember, if you haven't checked out Pipedream yet, go check it out and hit up your man Dylan if you have any questions or just whatever.
+Really glad that you came on with us and accepted the invite.
+So yeah, remember, if you haven't checked out Pipedream yet, go check it out and hit up Dylan if you have any questions or whatever.
 Yeah, awesome.
 Thank you so much.
 Greatly appreciate it.
 Anthony, anything else?

 01:04:46 - Anthony Campolo